erSubhashThapa/100daysofcode/r2-log.md

   ## It worked!

-  This is was I did!
+  This is what I did:

   I ran these commands on the project directory and followed the prompts for each: